(This page contains affiliate links. OGR may receive compensation if you click a link and make a purchase.)

 You can also toggle on the “Available for Home Try-On” option if you want to pick from frames that are available for Home Try-On.

 If you have no idea what kind of glasses you want or like, they have a short quiz you can go through to help you pick frames that will suit you.
+You can also do a virtual try-on with their iOS app if you have an iPhone X or later (which is pretty impressive, we must say).

-Ordering is simple if you’ve already done the Home Try-On, or even if you haven’t.
 The easiest way to provide your prescription when placing an order is to take a picture of it and upload during checkout – this works especially well if you take the picture and upload your prescription directly from your smartphone.

-(Most online eyewear companies require you to manually enter the appropriate data into each prescription field, which can be a little confusing.)
+(Many online eyewear companies require you to manually enter the appropriate data into each prescription field, which can be a little confusing.)

 If you prefer, you can also provide your eye care professional’s phone number and they will call to request your prescription.

-Their customer service is also top-notch.
-From our interactions with associates via live chat (which is open 9AM-9PM EST everyday) as well as in-store, our experience was always pleasant with friendly, helpful, and efficient service.
+From our interactions with associates via live chat (which is open 9AM-10PM EST everyday) as well as in-store, our experience was always pleasant with friendly, helpful, and efficient service.

-I wouldn’t hesitate to get in touch with them if you have questions about their frames, lenses, or your prescription.
+Don’t hesitate to get in touch with them if you have questions about their frames, lenses, or your prescription.

 In looking for others’ experiences, we came across some amazing stories.
 This gentleman experienced some serious above and beyond service from the company: